Corwith Cramer (ship)

 The Corwith Cramer is a tall ship (specifically a brigantine) owned by the Sea Education Association (SEA) sailing school, named after SEA's founding director.
 Her home port is Woods Hole, Massachusetts, United States.
 She was designed by Wooden and Marean specifically for SEA and was constructed by ASTACE in 1987 in Bilbao, Spain.
 She is a 134 ft steel brigantine built as a research vessel for operation under sail, and generally sails in the Atlantic Ocean.
+A young David Brainard spent six weeks aboard the Corwith Cramer for his “Semester at Sea”.